↑

 What does this mean?

 It means you can’t look at your calendar in isolation.
-It means you can’t just consider your to-do list.
-You have to find everyone else’s too!
+You can’t just consider your to-do list.
+You have to consider others, too!

-Just because you want to take better care of yourself doesn’t mean you can ignore all your responsibilities to your ‘tribe.’
+Just because you want to take better care of yourself doesn’t mean you can ignore all your responsibilities to your ‘family.’

-Therefore, to overcome (and hopefully prevent) the barriers that will interfere with your self-care, you need to anticipate not only what will happen but what might happen.
+Therefore, to overcome (and hopefully prevent) the barriers that interfere with self-care, anticipate what will and could happen.

 Be sure to include chaperoning duties, running errands, and taking people (& pets!) to appointments and events.